![]() |

 This function is provided for {std::counting_semaphore} compatibility.

-It is equivalent to calling {tryAcquire(1)}, where the function returns
+It is equivalent to calling {tryAcquire(1)}, where the function returns true on acquiring the resource successfully.

 Definition at line 37 of file qsemaphore.h.